On-Call Page Volume Targets

 Measurement discipline

-Per-service page volume.
-Identifies the noisy services driving rotation pain.
+- Per-service page volume.
+Noise contribution per service; identifies the services driving most of the rotation pain.

 Responding to overflow

-Rotation level: emergency staffing if volume is unsustainable.
-Backup on-call activated; alert tuning prioritised.
+- Rotation level.
+Emergency staffing per rotation when volume is unsustainable; backup on-call activated and alert tuning prioritised.

 Page budget discipline